Aquaman: Power Wave: Ride experience

 Aquaman: Power Wave is 146.3 ft in height, reaches a maximum speed of 62.1 mph, and has a track length of 708.7 ft.
 The ride features two vehicles, each seating 20 riders in 5 rows of 4 riders each.
-The ride can accommodate a maximum of 950 riders per hour.
+The ride can accommodate a maximum of 950 riders per hour when using two vehicles.

-After riders are loaded, the turntable rotates and the vehicle lines up with the track.
-Once the track is locked in place the vehicle accelerates backward over a small hill before traveling through a straight section of track.
+After riders are loaded, the turntable rotates, and the vehicle lines up with the track.
+Once the track is locked in place, the vehicle accelerates backward over a small hill before traveling through a straight section of track.
 This straight section of track goes through the ride's splashdown pool.
 The water in the pool is low enough at this point in the ride that the vehicle can travel over it.
 The car continues part of the way up a vertical spike before losing momentum and reversing direction.
-It then travels forward over the pool and launches forward into a second vertical spike then comes back down the spike before entering a third backward launch.
-While the car is on the vertical spike at the back end of the ride's layout, water flows from the side reservoirs into the splashdown pool raising the level in about six seconds.
-The car then travels down the spike and enters the splashdown pool which is now high enough to interact with the boat.
-This serves to slow the car down before the end of the ride to unload riders.
+It then travels forward over the pool and launches with a much faster forward acceleration into a second vertical spike, and then comes back down the spike before entering a second backward launch.
+While the car is on the vertical spike at the back end of the ride's layout, water flows from the side reservoirs into the splashdown pool, raising the level in about six seconds.
+The car then travels down the spike and enters the splashdown pool which is now high enough to interact with the boat, soaking all riders.
+This also serves to slow the car down before the end of the ride to unload riders.